top of page

 Peg Fyfe

-Peg Fyfe is called a witch but her other moniker, "the demon queen of England," would be more suitable.
+Peg Fyfe is called a witch, but her other moniker, "the demon queen of England," would be more suitable.
 She didn't conjure and brew; Peg woke up and chose violence.
 Peg liked to steal things and, if anyone should stand in the way, she also enjoyed killing.

 Peg had decided to steal a horse from the local stables and approached the local stable boy to play a quick game of "Guess what you're an accomplice to?"
-She informed him of her plans and said he best stay pretty darn quiet about the whole thing or she would skin him alive.
+She informed him of her plans and said he had better stay pretty darn quiet about the whole thing or she would skin him alive.
 Despite Peg's threats, the boy informed his master - which was probably a poor choice on his part.
 The heist went sideways and Peg laid low for a while, biding her time before she found the boy and did exactly what she had promised to.

 Peg was arrested, tried and sentenced to be hung.
-They strung Peg up but she refused to die, having placed an item in her throat to prevent the noose from choking her.
+They strung Peg up, but she refused to die, having placed an item in her throat to prevent the noose from choking her.
 This would have been a good plan had some knights not been passing and finished the deed with their swords.
 A violent end to a violent individual.

 Semerwater